hansel123/ParseDigit/README.md

      4. [-a]
          If -a option is set, it will skip the digit verification process and automatically name the images as mentioned above.
 Otherwise, it will show each detected digits and go through verification process.

+### Guideline for Image Preparation
+    When preparing your own image for the input, make sure that

+     1. The paper does not contain any lines.
+The plain A4 paper is recommended.
+     2. Write the digits big and clear enough so that it can be recognized.
+     3. When taking the photo of it, make sure there are no other objects other than the paper.

+    See the Example/image.jpg & Example/image2.jpg for the reference.

 ### Example
     ./ParseDigit ../Examples/image.jpg ../Examples/Cropped/ digits

     The output images will be stored in ../Examples/Cropped folder as digits001-1.jpg, digits001-2.jpg, ... digits009-5.jpg.
     Make sure the destination folder is created before running the program.